 Routine Breast Screening (aged 50 to 71st birthday)

-Since March 2020, NHS Breast Screening services have been affected by a range of clinical and operational impacts due to the Covid-19 pandemic.
+During the Covid-19 pandemic, NHS Breast Screening services were affected by a range of clinical and operational impacts.
 Local breast screening services took the decision to reschedule appointments and invitations for tests to a later date to protect patients from the virus and to redeploy staff to support coronavirus-related work.

-In order to fully reinstate routine breast screening services, a national decision has been taken, initially as an interim measure, to encourage providers to move to issuing open invitations for routine clients where possible, as opposed to the usual timed appointments.
+In order to fully reinstate routine breast screening services, a national decision was taken to encourage providers to move to issuing open invitations for routine clients where possible, as opposed to the usual timed appointments.

 Open invitation letters are being sent to those women who are due a breast screening appointment, from the age of 50 to their 71st birthday.
 The letter will invite women to contact the breast screening office on 01493 452885 to book an appointment.